 Microsoft Managed Desktop is a cloud-managed service.
 There are a set of endpoints the Microsoft Managed Desktop services needs to be able to reach.
 This section lists the endpoints that need to be allowed for the various aspects of the Microsoft Managed Desktop service.

-Customers can optimize their network by sending all trusted Microsoft 365 network requests directly through their firewall/proxy, bypassing authentication and all additional packet level inspection or processing.
+Customers can optimize their network by sending all trusted Microsoft 365 network requests directly through their firewall or proxy, bypassing authentication and all additional packet-level inspection or processing.
 This reduces latency and your perimeter capacity requirements.

 Also, to optimize performance to Microsoft Managed Desktop cloud-based services, these endpoints need special handling by customer client browsers and the devices in their edge network.
 These devices include firewalls, SSL Break and Inspect, packet inspection devices, and data loss prevention systems.

 The proxy or firewall must support TLS 1.2.
-Otherwise, customers may have to disable protocol detection.
+Otherwise, you might have to disable protocol detection.

 Endpoints allowed - specific for Microsoft Managed Desktop

 Microsoft Managed Desktop uses the Azure Portal to host its web console.
 The following URLs in the table below need to be on the allowed list of your proxy and firewall so that Microsoft Managed Desktop devices can communicate with Microsoft Services.